decyphertek-io/decyphertek/docs/products/azure/opencti.md

 Note:
 -----
 * Opencti Requires at least 4cpu + 16GB RAM + 20GB storage.
-* Please wait a few minutes for OpenCTI to be accessible.
+* Please wait 10 minutes for OpenCTI to be accessible.
+* If Opencti is not avaialable yet, you will get a 502 error, please be patient.
 * Dashboards takes up to 30-60 minutes to pull in data and populate the visuals.
 * I have set basic connectors - Mitre, CISA , Threafox , and some internal enrichment.
 * To see the data ingestion progress > Data > Ingestion > Connectors